teamed/teamed.io/html/index.md

 <p class="tech">
 <a href="https://github.com/ekondrashev"><img src="/images/team/ekondrashev.png" style="width:96px;height:96px;border-radius:50%;"/></a>
 <a href="https://github.com/ekondrashev">@ekondrashev</a>
-is a free-lancer from Odessa, Ukraine, with 8+ years of commercial development experience in Java and 5+ in Python, check him at <a href"https://www.upwork.com/freelancers/~010f8bc13f9d228ff1">Upwork</a>.</p>
+is a free-lancer from Odessa, Ukraine, with 8+ years of experience in Java and 5+ in Python, check him at <a href="https://www.upwork.com/freelancers/~010f8bc13f9d228ff1">Upwork</a>.</p>

 <p class="tech">
 <a href="https://github.com/ggajos"><img src="/images/team/ggajos.png" style="width:96px;height:96px;border-radius:50%;"/></a>